 I know there are many others out there that have yet to discover how to break their injury cycle.
 I've read statistics that anywhere between 50% - 75% of runners each year get injured.
 Many of those injuries I'm sure are chronic.
 I'm not a physician, a physical therapist, or an elite runner.
 I'm someone that had to rethink what I knew about running and to break misconceptions that plagued me for a decade.

-In these posts I'll share what I learned from my error/warning message feedback loop, hence the name "Bionic runner", and hopefully help others break their injury cycle.
+In these posts I'll share what I learned from my error/warning message feedback loop, and hopefully help others break their injury cycle.